mskjeret/ingress-http-poller/README.md

 ## The kube config

-The kube config must be set as the environment variable KUBECONFIG
+The kube config must be mounted as a file in the container

 ## Slack integration